Johnthesuper117/Untitled-Turn-Based-Battle/README.md

  - Bleed: lose 10 HP every turn + 10 HP for every hit taken, lasts 10 turns or until healed

  - Burn: lose 50 HP at the end of your turn, lasts 3 turns

+ - Freeze: lose 1 SP for your next turn, last 1 turn

  - Poison: lose 30 HP at the end of your turn, lasts 5 turns